WeLoveRemoteWork/web-site/README.md

 # Remote GT

-This repository contains the website for Remote GT community & events.
+This repository contains website for We ❤️ Remote Work community & events.